 An effective proof of concept (POC) bridges the gap between expectations and reality.
 For developers of data migration software, it is not only the best way of illustrating features, functions and benefits, but also ensures that the end product matches the client’s expectations.

 In this guide to creating a proof of concept for migration software, we’ll explain how to keep the client in focus and add some tips on successful preparation too.
-Or click here to read a real-life example of a proof of concept.
+You may also be interested in: an example of a successful proof of concept.

 Explore why the customer needs the software